hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 ![RCS bootstrap schematic](assets/rcs-bootstrap-schematic.png)

-Completing bootstrap is equivalent to starting in a handoff phase, where a `RosterCompanionService` has no primary state to derive.
+Completing bootstrap is equivalent to starting in a handoff phase, where a `RosterCompanionService` (`RCS`) has no primary state to derive.
 Its only required function is to do **roster-scoped work** for the current roster on behalf of other protocol infrastructure components; though it may also use the reconciliation loop to purge obsolete state.

 ![RCS handoff schematic](assets/rcs-handoff-schematic.png)

 At distinguished points (e.g., at a stake period boundary), the Hiero protocol creates a candidate roster that reflects dynamic address book changes and HBAR stake adjustments.
-This initiates a transition phase, where the `RosterCompanionService` must use the reconciliation loop to derive its primary state for the candidate roster, at the same time it is doing tasks scoped to the current roster.
+This initiates a transition phase, where the `RCS` must use the reconciliation loop to derive its primary state for the candidate roster, at the same time it is doing tasks scoped to the current roster.

+#### A note on performance

+In the first release of Hiero TSS, revisions to the candidate roster only happened at consensus midnight; and handoffs in the chain of trust only happened at upgrade boundaries scheduled 12 or more hours after UTC midnight.
+So new nodes after a handoff had an entire release to successfully gossip their hinTS and Schnorr keys; and there were many hours between the latest revision to the candidate roster and the next handoff to complete the work for each transition.

+If Hiero networks move to a much more compressed schedule for roster revisions and transitions, `RCS` implementations may want to do some transition phase work preemptively, even before the next revision to the candidate roster.For example,
+- A node new to the network could estimate the size of the next candidate roster and preemptively publish its hinTS key for that size.
+- A node new to the network could immediately publish its Schnorr key when going `ACTIVE`.

+But these optimizations were not necessary in the first release of Hiero TSS.

 ![RCS transition schematic](assets/rcs-transition-schematic.png)

 ### The `HintsService` as a `RosterCompanionService`

-We first map the `HintsService` to the `RosterCompanionService` abstraction.
-At a high level,
+We first map the `HintsService` to the `RCS` abstraction.
+Its **primary state** for each roster is a **hinTS construction** with everything needed for deterministic progress toward the hinTS scheme for that roster.
-- The **primary state** of the `HintsService` consists of a roster-scoped hinTS construction.
-Each includes a source roster hash; a target roster hash; the target roster mapping from node ids to hinTS party ids; a consensus time for the next aggregation attempt (if the construction is waiting on hinTS keys); the consensus time of the final aggregation time (if the construction is waiting for votes on preprocessing outputs); and finally, if the construction is complete, the hinTS aggregation and verification keys for the construction.
-To simplify connecting secondary state with primary state, each construction may also have a unique numeric id.
+The main features of a hinTS construction are items such as,
+1. A unique numeric id $c$ for the construction to help connect related hinTS state like votes to the construction.
+2. The source roster hash.
+3. The target roster hash (needed by a reconnecting node to recover weight information for nodes, and hence parties, in the ongoing construction).
+4. If the construction is complete, the hinTS aggregation and verification keys for the scheme.
+5. If the construction is complete, the final mapping of node ids to hinTS party ids in the target roster.
+6. If the construction is still collecting hinTS keys, the consensus time for the next aggregation attempt.
+7. If the construction has stopped accepting hinTS keys, the adoption time of the last accepted hinTS key.

+Note that despite the strong functional analogy between the constructions that make up the roster-scoped primary state for the `HintsService` and `HistoryService`, they have quite distinct goal states and need not have a one-to-one correspondence.
+In particular, even if the Hiero signing mechanism were to change from hinTS to something else, this would not require any change to the structure of a `HistoryService` proof construction.

-- The **secondary state** of the `HintsService` is everything needed to facilitate deterministic progress on a construction; in particular, for nodes that reconnect during the construction.
-This likely includes,
+The `HintsService` **secondary state** is everything else needed to facilitate deterministic progress on a construction; in particular, for nodes that reconnect during the construction.
+Main types of secondary state are items such as,
-1. _Per construction size $M = 2^k$_ : For as many parties as possible, for party with id $i \in [0, M)$, the party's hinTS key; the node id that submitted that hinTS key; the consensus time the hinTS key was adopted in the ongoing construction; and, if applicable, a revised hinTS key the same node wishes to use in subsequent constructions of size $M$.
+1. _Per construction size $M = 2^k$_ : For as many parties as possible, for a party with id $i \in [0, M)$, the party's hinTS key; the node id that submitted that hinTS key; the consensus time the hinTS key was adopted in the ongoing construction; and, if applicable, a revised hinTS key the same node wishes to use in subsequent constructions of size $M$.
 (Note that a node's assigned party id for a particular construction size never changes; so this implies such secondary state is fully purged before reusing a party id for a new node id.)
 2. _Per construction id $c$_ : For a subset of node ids $\{ i_1, \ldots, i_n \}$ in the source roster of
 construction $c$ accounting for at least 1/3 of its weight, their consensus vote for a particular preprocessing output with aggregation and verification keys for construction $c$.

-- The **reconciliation loop** of the `HintsService` evolves this secondary state by a combination of scheduling expensive cryptographic operations to run off the `handleTransaction` thread, and gossiping the results of these operations (or votes on those results) to other nodes.
+The **reconciliation loop** of the `HintsService` evolves this secondary state by a combination of scheduling expensive cryptographic operations to run off the `handleTransaction` thread, and gossiping the results of these operations (or votes on those results) to other nodes.
 These node operations likely include,
 1. `HintsKeyPublication` - a transaction publishing the node's hinTS key for a particular construction size for use in the next construction of that size (or an ongoing construction of that size, if this is the first such publication for the node).
+In general, storing node's hinTS keys for multiple party sizes may lead to some mild duplication of information about the node's public BLS key; but this will be rounding error compared to the size of the hints, which are proportional to the number of parties.
-2. `HintsAggregationVote` - a transaction publishing the node's vote for a particular preprocessing output for a certain construction id.
+2. `HintsAggregationVote` - a transaction publishing the node's vote for a particular preprocessing output for a certain construction id; that is, the `(aggregation key, verification key)` output of the hinTS preprocessing algorithm.

-- The `HintsService` is **ready** when it has completed a hinTS construction for the current roster.
+The `HintsService` is **ready** when it has completed a hinTS construction for the current roster.

-- The **roster-scoped work** of the `HintsService` is to accept a message (generally a block hash) and return a future that resolves to the hinTS signature on the message.
+The **roster-scoped work** of the `HintsService` is to accept a message (generally a block hash) and return a future that resolves to the hinTS signature on the message.
 This will require gossiping partial signatures via a `HintsPartialSignature` node transaction so the node can run the hinTS aggregation algorithm to produce a succinct signature for a set of partial signatures whose parties are nodes with at least 1/3 weight in the current roster.

 ### The `HistoryService` as a `RosterCompanionService`

 Next we map the `HistoryService` to the `RosterCompanionService` abstraction.
-At a high level,
-- The **primary state** of the `HistoryService` includes both the ledger id, and a roster-scoped construction of a proof that certain metadata and roster were derived from the ledger id.
-Each construction includes a source roster hash;
-a target roster hash; a proof that the source roster derived from the ledger id; a consensus time for the next attempt to assemble the Schnorr keys for the target roster (if the construction is waiting on Schnorr keys); the consensus final assembly time for the Schnorr keys; and finally, if the construction is complete, the proof that the target roster and metadata are derived from the ledger id.
+Its **primary state** has one global entry, the ledger id.
+Its roster-scoped primary state is a **proof construction** with everything needed for deterministic progress toward the proof that this roster extends the chain of trust, incorporating any requested metadata for the roster.
+The main features of a proof construction are items such as,
+1. An id $c$ for the construction to help connect related proof state like votes to the construction.
+2. The source roster hash.
+3. The target roster hash.
+4. If the construction is complete, the proof that the target roster and metadata belong to the chain of trust.
+5. If the construction is waiting on Schnorr keys, the consensus time for the next attempt to assemble the next `(roster, metadata)` pair in the chain of trust.
+6. If the construction is no longer accepting Schnorr keys, the consensus final assembly time for the next `(roster, metadata)` pair in the chain of trust.
+7. If the construction is complete, the proof extending the chain of trust to the target roster and metadata.

-- The **secondary state** of the `HistoryService` is everything needed to facilitate deterministic progress on a construction; in particular, for nodes that reconnect during the construction.
-This likely includes,
+The **secondary state** of the `HistoryService` is everything needed to facilitate deterministic progress on a construction; in particular, for nodes that reconnect during the construction.
+This includes items such as,
 1. _Per node id $i$_ : The node's Schnorr key; the node's consensus time for the Schnorr key; and, if applicable, a revised Schnorr key the same node wishes to use in subsequent constructions.
 2. _Per construction id $c$_ : For a subset of node ids $\{ i_1, \ldots, i_n \}$ in the source roster of construction